flutternetwork/WiFiFlutter/packages/wifi_scan/README.md

 </p>

 ---
-This plugin allows Flutter apps to trigger WiFi scan and get scanned results.
+This plugin allows Flutter apps to scan for nearby visible WiFi access points.

 > This plugin is part of [WiFiFlutter][wf_home] suite, enabling various WiFi services for Flutter.